manumaticx/circularprogress/README.md

 // this is how you customize the value text
 $.progress.formatValue = function(val){ return (val / 100 * 360) + '°'};

-// or: to specific value at once with animation
+// or: to specific value at once with animation (does not work on iOS)
 $.progress.animate({
 	value: 75,
 	duration: 500